 I have no mercy for the mainstream media's attempt to portray Bush as "stupid" or "ignorant" for how he speaks.
 Most people who know me think I speak well and am very articulate, but I sometimes get very tongue-tied; at times I'll try to say two words at once.
 Does that mean I'm stupid?
 Hardly; it just means I don't have as glib a tongue as other people.
 Nor does a great speaking ability make someone correct: Henry Clay, for example, was a great orator, but Thomas DiLorenzo has exposed him as just a corrupt statist.
 Clay was one of the founding fathers of pork barrel politics, especially "internal improvements," he manipulated the young national bank for his own gain, and worst of all, he was a mercantilist who supported tariffs.

-Anyhow, back to the moderator introducing Krugman.
+Back to the moderator introducing Krugman.
 She called him "the leading voice against privatization."
 Is she serious?
 It wasn't until a few columns ago that he started talking about his early January promise.
 You know, this one?
-Even so, Krugman hasn't talked about how "to strengthen the program"; he's only attacked proposed privatization, and the option to remove the payroll tax earnings cap.
+Even so, Krugman hasn't talked about how "to strengthen the program"; he's only attacked proposed privatization, and promoted removing the payroll tax earnings cap.